benpolinsky/artvsart-remix/notes.md

 [ ] - Sentiment analysis

 [ ] - Image storage instead of url links?
+    - if sticking with links
+        - you absolutely need to credit
+        - add checker that ensures we can access it (cors)

 [ ] - more error boundaries
         - in progress but ran into issue: https://github.com/remix-run/remix/discussions/6086